laul7klau/kubernetes-aws/bigip-ctrl-ingress/README.md

 - Access the BIG-IP virtual server: http://??bigip external IP address??
 - The following should be configured on the BIG-IP:
   - New partition with virtual server, pool, and the Kubernetes nodes as pool members.
 - The BIG-IP Controller is deployed as a pod in the kube-system namespace.
-``$ kubectl get pods -n kube-system
+``$ kubectl get pods -n kube-system.
+NAME                                         READY   STATUS    RESTARTS   AGE
+[...]
-NAME                                         READY   STATUS    RESTARTS   AGE [...] k8s-bigip-ctlr-deployment-7f56b674ff-lj5kk   1/1     Running   0          85s
+k8s-bigip-ctlr-deployment-7f56b674ff-lj5kk   1/1     Running   0          85s
 [...]``

 ## Destroy